leebianca/personal-website/README.md

 # Personal Portfolio :dizzy:
-Created to display projects and relevant links for Beenanca Lee

-Planning to create an About page
+Created to display projects and relevant links for Beenanca Planning to create an About page